Collecting metrics¶

 (as can be threads on a system) than for processes.
 However these data may

 have no additional information.
-E.g. smaps_rollup
+E.g. smaps_rollup and fd would be

 slow to collect for all thread, but the data would be the same in each PID.